 How a Central Air Conditioner Works

-Prior to cleaning the condenser, it’s important to be familiar with how an air conditioning system operates to avoid causing damage to internal components.
+Prior to cleaning the condenser to enhance efficiency, it’s important to be familiar with how an air conditioning system operates to avoid causing damage to internal components.
 A central air conditioning system utilizes a supply of refrigerant to remove heat energy from the air in your home.
 The system uses a series of return ducts to collect the warm air from each room of the house.
 Once this hot air is collected, it is pushed through the refrigerant in the evaporator coils that are located in the indoor system.
 After the warm air is processed by the refrigerant, the remaining cold air is distributed to each room of the home through supply vents.

 Next, the warm refrigerant is transferred from the indoor evaporator coils to the condenser unit outside.
 To increase the pressure of the warm refrigerant, it is processed by a compressor.
 The compressor is engineered to increase the temperature of the refrigerant before it is sent to the condensing coil.
 Once the hot refrigerant reaches the condensing coil, a fan that is located in the outdoor unit is activated to blow air near the coils.
 As the air flow reaches the condensing coil, the excess heat from the refrigerant is released.
 The remaining cold refrigerant will be transformed from a gas to a liquid prior to being pushed back to the evaporator system in your house.
 This process is repeated until the desired temperature is reached inside your home.